NimbleStorage/ansinimble/README.md

 nimble_linux_toolkit_state: Desired state, absent, present, running or stopped
 nimble_linux_toolkit_bundle: Full path on control node to NLT installer (only required when present or running when not installed)
 nimble_linux_toolkit_options: Additional installer flags (I.e docker or oracle)
+nimble_linux_toolkit_protocol: fc or iscsi, optimizes the install procedure for either protocol.
+Defaults to iscsi.
 ```

 ### array setup